cedricblais/Epigenetic-silencing-and-genome-dynamics-in-Acanthamoeba/README.md

 A chi-square test was performed to compare the statistical significance of differences in mobile element composition of different genomic contexts:

 `Rscript chi_square_repeat_masker.R`

+## Functional annotation

+The function of Neff proteins was predicted using interposcan:

+`qsub interproscan.sh`

+## Phylogenetic trees

+Phylogenetic trees were generated using IQ-tree:

+`qsub iqtree.sh`